-HEARD undertakes research efforts to accelerate progress towards achieving USAID’s global health and development goals.
-The HEARD Project focuses on evaluative and targeted research that accelerates research-to-use processes and specific research activities.
+The Health Evaluation and Applied Research Development (HEARD) Project undertakes research efforts to accelerate progress towards achieving USAID’s global health and development goals.
+HEARD focuses on evaluative and targeted research that accelerates research-to-use processes and specific research activities.

 that accelerates the research-to-use process focusing on targeted questions, barriers, and bottlenecks related to high priority interventions, technologies, policies, and products that show promise or are ready for scale-up